-Mix of Housing Sizes
+Mix of Housing Sizes & Tenures

-1) A mix of housing types and sizes shall be provided on developments.
+1) A mix of housing types, sizes and tenures shall be provided on developments.
 This will support the delivery of housing that meets the local housing needs and demands demonstrated in the most recent housing market assessment and housing needs analysis for the plan area.

-2) Indicative percentages for housing sizes in new developments are as follows:
+2) Indicative percentages for housing sizes and tenures in new developments are as follows:

 Bedrooms Market Affordable

 1 5% 5%

 2 15% 15%

 3 30% 15%

 4 10% 5%

-5 and above 0% 0%
+5 0% 0%

 Total 60% 40%